V4Fire/Client/src/components/form/b-button/README.md

 #### [form]

 A string specifying the `<form>` element with which the component is associated (that is, its form owner).
-This string's value, if present, must match the id of a `<form>` element in the same document.
+This string value, if present, must match the id of a `<form>` element in the same document.
-If this attribute isn't specified, the component is associated with the nearest containing form, if any.
+If this prop isn't specified, the component is associated with the nearest containing form, if any.

-The form prop lets you place a component anywhere in the document but have it included with a form elsewhere in the document.
+This prop lets you place a component anywhere in the document but have it included with a form elsewhere in the document.
 [See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#htmlattrdefform).

 ```